jerryhgladinet/docs/admin/source/chapter02.rst

 Tenant Administrator can manage Tenant-Wide functionalities, such as Group Policies.
 The Cluster Admin is
-also a Tenant Admin for the very first Tenant (Default Tenant) so the Cluster Administrator manages both Cluster Administration and Tenant Administration.
+also a Tenant Admin for the very first Tenant (Default Tenant) so the Cluster Administrator manages both Cluster Administration and Tenant Administration (for the default tenant).
 In the multiple-tenant case, each Tenant Administrator will be responsible for the Tenant’s own administration scope.